 Illness Misadventure Application: By 9am on the day of return to school (the first school day the student is not covered by the medical certificate) see the Deputy Principal to submit an Illness Misadventure Application.
-The student must provide independent evidence of the facts, detailing why the circumstances prevented them from attempting the task.
+The student must provide a letter from parent/carer, detailing why the circumstances prevented them from attempting the task.

-Attach Evidence:The student must attach evidence that covers the day of the assessment task and all other absences until the task is completed.
+Attach Evidence: The student must attach evidence that covers the day of the assessment task and all other absences until the task is completed.
 Pay close attention to all instructions on the Illness Misadventure Application.
 Submitting incomplete forms will jeopardise the application's success.